By Ed Pavelka

 After applying Chain-L and wiping off the excess, there’s still a sticky coating on the chain.
 You’d expect it to attract dust and other road grime, and you’d be right.
 So after each of the first 2 or 3 rides it’s important to spin the chain through a rag to wipe it clean.
 Then you can pretty much forget about it.

-The first thing you’ll notice when riding a Chain-L’ed chain is how quiet it is and how smooth the drivetrain feels.
+The first thing you’ll notice when riding a Chain-L’ed chain is how quiet it is and how smooth the drivetrain feels after you’ve added the bike chain lube.
 It’s quite remarkable.
 Further, there was no discernable loss of performance as this test’s hundreds of miles went by.
 Yes, my chain eventually became dry on the outside, but the continuing quietness and smooth shifting said there was adequate lube inside.

 What about chain wear?
 I kept an eye on this with a ProLink chain gauge.
 At the 1,418-mile re-lubing point there was 50-60% wear.
 Interestingly, this was only a fraction more than I measured at half that distance.
 After re-lubing, I put another 765 miles (1,232 km) on the chain, during which wear increased to 70-80%.

 Test conditions were mid-to-late winter in Pennsylvania.
-The roads were gritty with anti-skid material.
+The roads were gritty with anti-skid material, including both wet conditions and dry conditions.
 On dry days dust was often raised by passing traffic.
 Roads were sometimes wet with snowmelt, and I rode in sprinkles and snow flurries several times but never in rain.
 The only time the chain got really wet was when I rinsed muck off my bike.
 I did it at the 1,418-mile mark to clean up for the brevet.
 This was well after the time when the links had begun looking dry.
 The next day, several links had spots of surface rust.
 They wiped off with a rag, but it’s another reason I decided to re-lube.

 Riders suited for Chain-L are those that would like less chain maintenance without sacrificing performance.
 Included are commuters, high-mileage trainers, and endurance cyclists and tourers wanting confidence that their lube will last through extended rides.
 Chain-L will also be liked by riders who don’t know how to maintain their drivetrains or would rather not bother.
 After the somewhat more involved initial application and subsequent wipe-downs, the chain can be forgotten for many hundreds of miles.